TannerCoker/SpaceAdventure3398/README.md

 * [Contact](#contact)

 ## General info
-Add more general information about project.
-What the purpose of the project is?
-Motivation?
+The goal of the project is to make an entertaining game while practicing sound Software Engineering principles in a team.

 ## Screenshots
 ![Example screenshot](./img/screenshot.png)